Maharaja's College, Ernakulam

-Maharaja's College is a government college located in the city of Kochi in Kerala, India.
-Established in 1875, it is one of the oldest colleges in India.
-Located in the heart of the city, the college campus is spread over 25 acres on the banks of Vembanad Lake.
+Maharaja's College is a government college located in Ernakulam, in the city of Kochi in Kerala, India.
+It was established in 1875, the college campus is spread over 25 acres on the banks of Vembanad Lake.
 The infrastructure of the campus is a mix of old and modern architecture.

 The college is ranked 53rd among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 Campus

 Library

 The view from the oldest part of the college.

 The college library is 135 years old and has a collection of nearly one lakh (hundred thousand) books, including a collection of rare literature books.
 The reference section itself has 2000 books.

 Sport facilities

-The university has 18 acres of land specifically dedicated to sports, including a 400-meter synthetic track, football and cricket grounds, courts for field hockey, volleyball, basketball, kho-kho, kabaddi and badminton, futsal, table tennis, carrom, chess, wrestling, weightlifting, judo, powerlifting etc.
+The university has 18 acre of land specifically dedicated to sports, including a 400-meter synthetic track, football and cricket grounds, courts for field hockey, volleyball, basketball, kho-kho, kabaddi and badminton, futsal, table tennis, carrom, chess, wrestling, weightlifting, judo, powerlifting etc.